 Showing posts from December, 2011

 One of my friends likes to use this expression; “There is no change without change”.
 Usually, it’s very much so true.
 Lately, it’s been no secret that quite a few well-known singers have acquired a lot of vocal problems; bleeding vocal cords , polyps, nodules , dysphonia and other nasty vocal disorders.
 Why is that... and what is the cause, you, my reader, may ask?
 We often hear people saying: “We love the voice, we love his or her songs, we love the emotions, we love the performance…” So, what is the problem then?
-The problem is that nobody knows or pays attention to the voice application and how exactly that voice is being used by the singer.
+The problem is that nobody knows (let alone singers themselves) or pays attention to the voice application and how exactly that voice is being used by the performers.
 And yes, the industry usually picks up a good-looking person, quite often with good songwriting skills and with the potential of that person becoming a worldwide recording artist and performer.
-And yes, when it comes to recording, the best producers and engineers will be producing their "magic" using, available to them, their "magical" high-tech
+And yes, when it comes to recording, the best producers and engineers will be producing their "

 - Other Apps